The DataUp tool has four main features:

 4. Archive & share data

 Once you have created metadata, you can connect directly to a repository via DataUp and upload your data for archiving.
 Currently, DataUp is connected to the ONEShare, which is a dedicated DataUp repository that allows anyone to deposit tabular data.
 ONEShare is a DataONE member node, which means datasets deposited there are indexed by DataONE and available for discovery and use by the public.
-We expect that more repositories will implement DataONE as a way to receive data in the first year of release.
+We expect that more repositories will implement DataONE as a way to receive data.

 Good data management practices ensure others can use and reuse your data well into the future.
 In addition, DataUp can help you meet newly implemented funder requirements for data management.
 By documenting your data, making your data publicly available, and providing a persistent identifier for citation, you are also contributing to open science, and transparent research processes.